WHAT YOU NEED TO KNOW WHEN HIRING A GRADUATE OF THE FLINDERS ARCHAEOLOGY PROGRAM

 Under exceptional circumstances and subject to specific conditions, the Faculty Board may admit others who can show evidence of fitness for candidature.

-Please contact Dr Heather Burke for advice if you are unsure whether you meet the requirements.
+Please contact Dr Mick Morrison for advice if you are unsure whether you meet the requirements, as well as for general advice about entering the program and structuring your degree.